JasinskiSz/resuto-manager/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!--- Please put `x` in all the boxes that apply: -->
 - [ ] I have added meaningful titles to this pull request
 - [ ] I have linked the issues that this pull request resolves
-- [ ] I have marked only one checkbox in the "Type of change" section
+- [ ] I have chose only one option in "Type of Change" section
-- [ ] I have described the changes clearly and in detail
+- [ ] I have described the changes clearly and in enough detail
 - [ ] I have listed the changes made in bullet points
 - [ ] I have added the appropriate labels, projects and milestones to this pull request
 - [ ] My code follows the style guidelines of this project